Sierra Clara

 With her captivating range as a narrator, Melinda brings the characters of Sierra Clara vividly to life - from young Clara’s wildness to her grown-up vulnerability and strength, and through the multicultural cast of figures who shape the story.

-Melinda also has over a decade of experience fostering diversity and inclusion in global organizations and contributed as a sensitive reader.
+Melinda also has over a decade of experience supporting diversity and inclusion in global organizations.
+She contributed to the novel Sierra Clara as a sensitivity reader.
 By adding nuance to complex experiences, she adds authenticity to the story.

 An emotional novel about growing up in a society marked by prejudice and exclusion.
 While the story begins in 1984, the theme is now more relevant than ever.
 A must-read!